Approval-Based Apportionment: Omitted Proofs

 ``$\Rightarrow$'': Assume that $G$ has an independent set $V' \subseteq V$ of size $|V'|=t$.
-Consider the committee $\W$ where for every vertex $v \in V'$, the party $p_v$ receives exactly one seat (thus, the committee has the proper size $k=t$).
-Each party $p_v$ is approved by $\mathit{deg}(G)-\mathit{deg}(v)$ many dummy voters and by $\mathit{deg}(v)$ many edge voters.
+Consider the committee $\W$ where for every vertex $v \in V'$, the party $p_v$ receives exactly one seat (thus, the committee has size $k=t$).
+Each party $p_v$ is approved by three voters, namely all those voters corresponding to edges that are incident to $v$.
 Because $V'$ is an independent set, no voter approves more than one party in the committee, and thus only has a single seat on the committee belonging to an approved party.
-Consequently, the total PAV score of $\W$ is exactly $\mathit{deg}(G) \, t$.
+Consequently, the total PAV score of $\W$ is exactly $3t$.

-``$\Leftarrow$'': Assume that $\W$ is a committee with $\PAV(\W) \geq \mathit{deg}(G) \, t$ for the constructed election.
-Every party $p_v$ is approved by exactly $\mathit{deg}(G)$ many voters and therefore, giving one seat to $p_v$ in the committee can increase the PAV-score by at most $\mathit{deg}(G)$.
-As there are only $t$ seats available, every seat assignment has to increase the PAV-score by exactly $\mathit{deg}(G)$.
-In order to achieve an increase of $\mathit{deg}(G)$ when adding a seat to $p_v$, all the voters who approve $p_v$ must have been previously completely unrepresented.
+``$\Leftarrow$'': Assume that $\W$ is a committee with $\PAV(\W) \geq 3 t$ for the constructed election.
+The PAV score of a given committee can be computed by starting with the empty committee and then iteratively adding up the marginal PAV score of each seat within the committee.
+Every party $p_v$ is approved by exactly three voters and therefore, giving one seat to $p_v$ in the committee can increase the PAV score by at most three.
+As there are only $t$ seats available, every seat assignment has to increase the PAV score by exactly three.
+In order to achieve an increase of three when adding a seat to $p_v$, all the voters who approve $p_v$ must have been previously completely unrepresented.
 Thus, all parties present in $\W$ receive only one seat and do not have any common approving voters.
 By construction, this implies that the set of vertices $\{ v \in V : \W(p_v) > 0 \}$ corresponding to $\W$ is an independent set of size $t$. \end{proof}